-2. Apartment Occupancy ListYou must complete the apartment occupancy list in the Personal Emergency Contact Information (PECI) application at go.iu.edu/5eR before checking into the apartment.
+2. Apartment Occupancy ListYou must complete the apartment occupancy list in the Housing—Occupant Door—Request Form, available at One.IU before checking into the apartment.
 You must submit a list of all apartment occupants to your apartment housing office upon checking into the apartment.
-You are required to keep the occupant list up-to-date at the PECI site referenced above.
-The roommate(s) must give approval to host overnight guests.
+You are required to keep the occupant list up to date at the site referenced above.
+You may not sublease space in the apartment.

 When planning to vacate the apartment, you must notify the apartment housing assignments office and complete the necessary forms.

 Actions that infringe generally upon the rights and freedoms of other residents are prohibited, regardless of the intention behind the actions.
 Such actions include, but are not limited to coercion, discrimination, harassment, intimidation, pranks, and threats.

 You must observe the academic nature and close parameters of the community.
 Residents must be considerate at all times regarding noise levels when requested by neighbors.